 Ashley C. Scarpetta is an associate in the Birmingham, Alabama office.
 Her long-fueled desire to help others drove her to attend law school where she served as Editor-in-Chief for the American Journal of Trial Advocacy, the nation’s oldest law review dedicated exclusively to the art of trial advocacy.

 Ashley is a client-driven attorney committed to offering her clients the best representation by utilizing the most effective litigation strategies and by always utilizing extreme attention to detail.
-Ashley maintains a varied practice that includes work on trial and appellate matters involving product liability, medical malpractice, transportation, insurance coverage, and other liability matters.
+Ashley maintains a varied practice that includes work on trial and appellate matters involving product liability and class action litigation.
+Ashley also has experience handling medical malpractice, transportation, insurance coverage, and other general liability matters.
 Ashley has successfully secured various summary judgments and other pre-trial dismissals on behalf of her clients in state and federal courts and has successfully removed many state court actions to federal court.

 In addition to her legal work, Ashley serves as President to the Board of Trustees for the Birmingham Legal Aid Society, serves on the Education Committee, Women’s Committee, and Young Lawyers’ Executive Committee for the Alabama Defense Lawyers Association, serves on the Young Lawyers’ Steering Committee for the Defense Research Institute, and serves as a coach to the Justice Richard L. Jones National Moot Court Team at Cumberland School of Law.

-Outside of the office, Ashley enjoys interior design and barre classes.
+Outside of the office, Ashley enjoys interior design, barre, and other fitness classes.
 Ashley and her husband enjoy spending time with their two golden retrievers, Charlie and Talley.

 Presentations and Publications